-- 1. Open an IE browser, then select Tools > Internet Options to open the Internet Options dialog - 2.
-Click the Security tab. - 3.
-Click on Trusted Sites. - 4.
-Disable Protected Mode, and accept any warnings. - 5.
+- 1. Open an Edge browser, then select Settings >Launch the Internet Options settings by entering "Internet Options" in the search bar for Windows.

+- 2. Click the Security tab.

+- 3. Click on Trusted Sites.

+- 4. Disable Protected Mode, and accept any warnings. - 5.
 Click Sites to open the Trusted Sites dialog. - 6.
 Enter the KX III URL, then click Add. - 7.
 Deselect server verification for the zone (if applicable). - 8.
 Click Close. - 9.
 Click OK on the Internet Options dialog to apply the changes, then close and reopen the browser.